kulishsasha54922-cyber/Power-consumption-analysis/README.md

 ### Most electricity is used in the evening

-Electricity use changes a lot during the day.
-It falls overnight and reaches its lowest point at 06:00 (50.2k).
-From there it rises through the morning, stays fairly steady in the afternoon, and climbs sharply after 17:00.
+Electricity consumption varies throughout the day.
+It drops overnight and reaches its lowest point around 06:00.
+From there, it gradually increases during the morning, stays relatively stable in the afternoon, and then rises noticeably after 17:00.

-The highest average is at 20:00 (98.0k).
-That is about 95.3% higher than the morning minimum, so the evening peak is almost twice as high as the lowest point of the day.
-The period from 19:00 to 21:00 is the most important one to watch when thinking about peak demand.
+Consumption reaches its highest level around 20:00.
+The evening hours, especially 19:00–21:00, stand out as the main peak-demand period.
 ![Average total power consumption by hour of day](assets/hourly-profile.png)

 ### Weekday and weekend patterns are more similar than I expected